42juododranoel/doebus/README.md

 ### Watch out for cyclomatic complexity

 Your functions should have as few controlling statements (`if`, `for`, `while`) as possible.
 You should care about the cyclomatic complexity of your code, because the more execution branches the algorithm has, the more error-prone it becomes.
 It also becomes harder to read and harder to test, people tend to get lost in conditional switches and they may forget some scenarios.
+In [doebus-django](https://github.com/vsevolod-skripnik/doebus-django) this is addressed by using `flake8-cognitive-complexity`.

 ### Use variable prefixes and postfixes